 Other Scottish Castles

-Edinburgh Castle holds a long history and several years of battles.
+Edinburgh Castle has a long history and several years of battles.
 It is one of the most enthralling sites in Scotland.
-With breath-taking views and stories, this Castle is open to the public after serving as a home to many…
+Perched on Castle Rock…